 Upton said that planting operations with his new seeder went well, generally, although there were some misalignment issues.
 He was hoping to have access to a real time kinematic (RTK) system for planting, and is confident that an auto steer or RTK system would allow the planting to be more efficient, due to improved placement of the rows.
 Despite the inefficiencies due to planter alignment, Upton said good results were achieved and much was learned, confirming that the general idea of the project and precision-planted cover crops was valid and effective.
 His plot yields were comparable to corn yields in the surrounding area and throughout the southeastern Illinois region.

 “While cover crop interest has increased in recent years, broadcast seeding and drilling methods do not allow for the examination of how individual cover crops contribute to the successes or challenges of achieving a suitable stand of corn,” said John Pike.
 “This precision planting demonstration has allowed us to identify some promising strategies for cover crop species placement that could reduce challenges and increase success to fine tune cover crop systems.”

 Pike said Upton’s work has spurred interest among farmers and crop advisors from across the state looking for more novel applications of cover crops.
 He says the information and demonstrations coming from this project have reached hundreds of producers.
 Field days have attracted more than 120 attendees, and Pike and Plumer have both utilized information from the project in their presentations at workshops and conferences across the region.

-Learn more about Upton’s extensive work with cover crops and no-till in an excerpt from The New American Farmer.
+Learn more about Upton’s extensive work with cover crops and no-till in The New American Farmer.